apache/accumulo-website/_docs-unreleased/troubleshooting/overview.md

 The "MutationsRejectedException" error is from tablet server A making an update to tablet server B's m-tablet.
 It's getting a constraint violation: tablet server A has lost its zookeeper session, and will fail momentarily.

-*A*: Ensure that memory is not over-allocated.
+Ensure that memory is not over-allocated.
 Monitor swap usage, or turn swap off.

-*Q*: My accumulo client is getting a MutationsRejectedException.
-The monitor is displaying "No Such SessionID" errors.
+**My accumulo client is getting a MutationsRejectedException.
+The monitor is displaying "No Such SessionID" errors.**

 When your client starts sending mutations to accumulo, it creates a session.
 Once the session is created, mutations are streamed to accumulo, without acknowledgement, against this session.
 Once the client is done,